kovidgoyal/calibre/manual/customize.rst

 .. _customize:

-Customizing |app|
+Customizing calibre
 ==================================

-|app| has a highly modular design.
+calibre has a highly modular design.
 Various parts of it can be customized.
-You can learn how to create
-*recipes* to add new sources of online content to |app| in the Section :ref:`news`.
-Here, you will learn, first, how to use environment variables and *tweaks* to customize |app|'s behavior,  and then how to specify your own static resources like icons and templates to override the defaults and finally how to use *plugins* to add functionality to |app|.
+You can learn how to create *recipes* to add new sources of online content to calibre in the Section :ref:`news`.
+Here, you will learn, first, how to use environment variables and *tweaks* to customize calibre's behavior,  and then how to specify your own static resources like icons and templates to override the defaults and finally how to use *plugins* to add functionality to calibre.

 .. contents::
     :depth: 2